 Here are our laser bore sight instructions for you to follow step by step:

-- Be Safe: Before you deal with your gun, or anything related to firearms and gun maintenance, check and double-check to make sure that your rifle is empty.
+Before you deal with your gun, or anything related to firearms and gun maintenance, check and double-check to make sure that your rifle is empty.
 Clear the chamber and the barrel nice and proper, and don’t just settle with checking your gun and its parts.
 Check the surrounding you are going to work in.
-Make sure nobody suddenly enters the room, or walks by and there are no surprise elements or reactive things in the surroundings.
-Don’t let your negligence harm yourself, family, friends or strangers.
+Make sure nobody suddenly enters the room or walks by and there are no surprise elements or reactive things in the surroundings.
+Don’t let your negligence harm yourself, family, friends, or strangers.
 Safety should be your top priority in all cases.

-- Set Up the Adapter: You will find 4 different adapters with the laser bore sight to match your caliber.
-Find the one that you would like to use, take the corresponding screw and place it behind the adapter.
+You will find 4 different adapters with the laser bore sight to match your caliber.
+Find the one that you would like to use, take the corresponding screw, and place it behind the adapter.
 You can use an Allen wrench to screw it in place.
 Now place it on the end of your bore sight cartridge.
-The adapter will tighten at the back, giving a right fit for the caliber of the rifle that you use.
+The adapter will tighten at the back, giving the right fit for the caliber of the rifle that you use.

-- Find a Stable Position: You can use a gun vise to sight your rifle.
+You can use a gun vise to sight your rifle.
 This will completely hold the rifle in place.
 You can also use the secondary mounts if needed.
 Just don’t rely on your hands to be stable.
-Using a vise will save a lot of time and headache.
+Using a vise will save a lot of time and headaches.
 If you do not have a gun-vise, you can always save up and buy the cheaper ones.

 Frequently Asked Questions